nacular/doodle/docs/colors.md

 ### Doodle also has HSL and HSV Colors

 Sometimes it is more effective to work within other color spaces.
 There are two other color classes for doing this.
-These colors cannot be used directly with Views or Filles, but they have methods for easily transforming to and from RGBA.
+These colors cannot be used directly with Views or Fills, but they have methods for easily transforming to and from RGBA.

-The ColorPicker controls uses HSV internally for example.
+The [ColorPicker](https://github.com/nacular/doodle/blob/master/Controls/src/commonMain/kotlin/io/nacular/doodle/controls/ColorPicker.kt#L49) controls uses HSV internally for example.